God will surely come to your aid.

 Original Context

-God initially conveyed this promise to the Israelites when they lived in Egypt during the tenure of Joseph.
+God initially conveyed this promise to the Israelites through Joseph when they lived in Egypt.
 Genesis 50:24-25 records the original pledge.

 Soon after, God let the Egyptians enslave the Israelites, the antithesis of coming to their aid.
-He fulfilled his promise of deliverance 400 years later, as memorialized in Exodus 13:19.
+He fulfilled his promise of deliverance four hundred years later, as memorialized in Exodus 13:19.

 Each intervening Israelite generation must have fervently wished God would fulfill his promise of aid and end their enslavement.
 Their suffering undoubtedly raised questions about his trustworthiness.

-However, the Israelites knew God had previously come to the aid of their forefathers through Joseph.
+However, the Israelites knew God had previously come to the aid of their forefathers by rescuing them from a famine in their homeland.
 Their very existence was living proof of his past faithfulness.

-They also knew God had warned Abraham, their patriarch, that his descendants would be enslaved in a foreign land for 400 years.
+They also knew God had warned Abraham, their patriarch, that his descendants would be enslaved in a foreign land for four hundred years.
 Genesis 15:13-14 records this prophecy, which also describes their eventual release.

 God’s promise of aid through Joseph reaffirmed his goodness and commitment to the Israelites.
 It gave them an additional reason to believe—however faintly—that he would eventually liberate them.